IntelegixLabs/HiFi/README.md

 <strong> 2.
 Generating buy-sell decisions based on Market sentiments.</strong>

-<strong>Identify risk management based on input</strong>, leveraging <strong>LLMs</strong> understanding current situation and predict future price of the stock and show whether <strong>user should  buy, hold, or sell the stock from user portfolio to minimize the risk</strong>.
+<strong>Identify risk management based on input</strong>, leveraging <strong>LLMs</strong> understand the current situation and predict the future price of the stock and show whether <strong>user should  buy, hold, or sell the stock from user portfolio to minimize the risk</strong>.

 <strong> 3.
-Blockchain enabled security for premium customers.</strong>
+Blockchain-enabled security for premium customers.</strong>

 Users can opt for premium plans to secure their data by using <strong>blockchain technology under the hood to make it decentralized and safeguard their information</strong>.